 .
 Ask your doctor, pharmacist or health department if they are following CDC’s vaccination pandemic guidance

 .
 Any vaccination location following CDC’s guidance should be a safe place for you to get a flu vaccine.

 September and October are good times to get vaccinated.
 However, as long as flu viruses are circulating, vaccination should continue, even in January or later.

-Anyone may receive their annual flu vaccine at any of the listed Prevea health centers.
+Anyone may receive their annual flu vaccine at any Prevea health centers.
 You do not need to go to the Prevea health center where your primary care provider is located.
 We strongly recommend that patients schedule an appointment.

 Please check your insurance coverage prior to your appointment as we will bill your insurance company.

 Does the flu vaccine give me the flu?

 The flu vaccine does not give you the flu.
 The flu vaccine is made with flu vaccine viruses that have been “inactivated” and therefore do not cause infection.
 The most common side effects from the flu vaccine are soreness, tenderness and redness as the injection site.
 Low-grade fever, headache, or muscle aches may occur, but should subside in one to two days.